avengers-p7/Avengers_P7_Documents/VCS/Design/MonoRepo.md

 | **Forking Is More Difficult** | In open-source projects, contributors find it less straightforward to fork and contribute in a monorepo compared to multiple repositories.
 Navigating the correct project within the monorepo and understanding the broader impact on other projects can be barriers for contributors.

 ## Best Practices
+To optimize our mono repo we can use the following practices:-

 |         Practice       | Description |
 | ---------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- |